 CHILDRESS, TEXAS - FULL STEAM AHEAD

 Business opportunities abound in this Main Street City with high traffic counts on major highways.
 There are dozens of available locations on the highways and the historic downtown area to put a new business in.
-New restaurant and retail opportunities are still plentiful with new hotels, a new 18 hole golf course, a new 585 acre ATV Park, and excellent healthcare facilites.
+New restaurant and retail opportunities are still plentiful with hotels, 18 hole golf course, a 585 acre ATV Park, and excellent healthcare facilites.
 Employment opportunities are absolutely everywhere in Childress, Texas.
 Come see what Childress, Texas has to offer.

 US Highway 83 that runs from Canada to Mexico, US Highway 62 that runs from Niagra Falls, New York near the Canadian Border to El Paso, Texas and US HIGWAY 287 that runs from Montana to the Gulf of Mexico through Denver and Fort Worth / Dallas all cross right here in Childress.